 While organizations continue to struggle to keep all the moving parts aligned, communicators can help bridge the gap by leading the way to promote consistent messaging.
 It may not happen overnight, but if we make strides in the direction of complementary, coordinated messaging, companies will reap the benefits.

-For a breakdown on all the steps involved in building strong customer relationships—and the role that consistent messaging plays in promoting brand awareness and loyalty—read our ebook on Demystifying the B2B Online Customer Journey.
+For a breakdown on all the steps involved in building strong customer relationships—and the role that consistent messaging plays in promoting brand awareness and loyalty—check out Linkfkfluence's consumer insights platform and read our ebook on Demystifying the B2B Online Customer Journey.